himapay/himapay.github.io/README.md

 | `reference` | `string` | *Optional*.
 Your custom transaction identifier.
 Will be sent to your system, after transaction success |

 ## Callback IPN

-Once a transaction is completed, we will send a notification to your system containing the following payload.
+Once a transaction is completed, we will send a notification to your system containing the following payload as a POST request.

 ```json
   {